anujdutt9/Audio-Scene-Classification/README.md

 # Dataset

-The dataset I am using for this project is the "Urban Sound Classification" dataset.
+The dataset I am using for this project is the "UrbanSound dataset".

 Download the dataset from the link below and place inside the dataset folder.